epilande/dotfiles/README.md

 ##### Nerd fonts for vim-devicons
-If you're seeing boxes `□`, this means your current font does not support powerline & nerd fonts.
+If you're seeing boxes `□`, this means your current font does not support powerline and nerd fonts.
 Install [nerd-fonts](https://github.com/ryanoasis/nerd-fonts#font-installation) and configure your gui/terminal, in my case iTerm, to use a patched font for non-ascii characters.
 If you prefer not to do this, then simply remove the `Plug 'ryanoasis/vim-devicons'` plugin from [`plugins.vim`](vim/vim.symlink/plugins.vim).

 My default font is currently `Monaco`, and for non-ascii characters I'm using `Droid Sans Mono Nerd Font`.